syntasso/instruqt-kubecon/README.md

 This is all the code required to create and run your own [Instruqt](https://instruqt.com/) track.

-You will need to create new track and challenge IDs but all of this content should be reusable should you sign up for and create content with Instruqt.
+You will need to create new track ID but all of this content should be reusable should you sign up for and create content with Instruqt.

 ## Using this outside of Instruqt